 The City of St. Catharines offers free in-home drinking water testing to all residents on municipally treated water.
 A licensed water quality technician will come to your home and collect a drinking water sample.

-For more information please call 905-688-5600 or email the Environmental Services Division.
+For more information please call 905-688-5600 or email the Environmental Services Department.

 As part of the Ministry of the Environment's Municipal Drinking Water Licensing Program, the City of St. Catharines is required to implement a Quality Management System.
 The DWQMS is a "made in Ontario" management standard developed specifically for municipal drinking water systems.

 97% of the earth's water is salt water and 2% is frozen in ice, making only 1% of water available for drinking.

 Every year, more than 3000 drinking water samples are taken and analyzed.

 There are 3,500 fire hydrants in the City of St. Catharines.

 28% of our water is used for flushing toilets, while 27% is used for showers.

 For frequently asked questions and concerns please refer to the fact sheets provided below.

 For more information on the City's Drinking Water Monitoring Program please call 905-688-5601 ext.
 2197 or email the Environmental Services Department.